MehdiZiane/project_bibli/readme.txt

-branch customer
+branch UML
-this is here we gonna implemented the class customer who will have some object like name, adress, mail, phone, etc.
+this is here we gonna graphicaly show how the class are suppsoe to interact wich other